ngrok/ngrok-operator/docs/user-guide/route-modules.md

     k8s.ngrok.com/modules: module-set-1,module-set-2
 ```

 In this example, the result is the `compression` module is enabled since `module-set-2` was supplied last.
+If however, the annotation is `k8s.ngrok.com/modules: module-set-2,module-set-1 the order will result in the `compression` module being disabled since `module-set-1` overrides it from `module-set-1`

 ## Supported Modules